DuncanRitchie/velut/README.md

 This GitHub repo is publicly visible.
 The site is hosted by [Fly](https://fly.io/) from the main branch, at https://www.velut.co.uk.

-## Architecture

-The velut website (in this repository) is a Next.js site that reads from two MongoDB collections in accordance with what the user searches for.
-None of its functionality requires client-side JavaScript, because the site is entirely server-side–rendered.
-However, the Multi-word page (www.velut.co.uk/multiword) uses client-side rendering if possible, as does the [Search component](https://github.com/DuncanRitchie/velut/blob/main/components/search/Search.jsx).

-### Old version with Create React App

-When I first made the velut website, it was a single-page application that had the same functionality, but using an [Express](https://expressjs.com/) server on the backend and client-side–rendered [React.js](https://reactjs.org/) on the frontend (using [Create React App](https://create-react-app.dev/)).

-The code was on a branch called mern, whose last commit was [413ddae4](https://github.com/DuncanRitchie/velut/commit/413ddae4e872b91e376a4965146bc43f68d162d3) before I merged it into main (using the ours strategy so it didn’t change the main code, which was fully Next.js by that point).

-(MERN stands for “MongoDB, Express, React, Node”.
-Technically the Next.js version is also MERN, because Next.js uses an Express server internally, but with the client-side–rendered version I wrote code that directly — expressly?! — calls Express, so the branchnames “main” and “mern” made sense to me.)

-### Local data storage

-Much of the word information you see on the website is stored in an an Excel file, which is now more than 90MB in size.
-Until recently, I added to it frequently, converted the data to Json — using a [webpage I made specifically for this purpose](https://github.com/DuncanRitchie/velut-json-generator) — and used mongoimport to replace my two MongoDB Atlas collections.

-I am now well into the process of replacing Excel with custom Json, JavaScript, and MongoDB.
-See the “Ongoing work” section below.

 ## Functionality

 On visiting the [homepage](https://www.velut.co.uk), you are invited to type in a Latin word, and select the type of rhymes you want to search for.
 “Types of rhyme” here also include anagrams, words that scan the same metrically, or words with the same consonants in order (consonyms).